-The School shall maintain a safe learning environment at all times.
-The School shall develop and adhere to a safety plan.
-The School's plan must be posted on the School's official website, as described in Section 10.8 of this Charter Contract.
+The SCHOOL shall maintain a healthy and safe learning environment for preschoolers at all times which is in alignment with HAR Title 17, Chapter 892.1 Department of Human Services Licensing of Group Child Care Centers for preschoolers.
+The SCHOOL shall develop and adhere to a safety plan.
+The SCHOOL'S plan must be posted on the SCHOOL'S official website, as described in Section 10.8 of this Charter Contract.